RyanWarner/ryanwarner.github.io/_posts/2019-01-22-command-line-macros.md

   - freelance
 ---

-I sometimes need to switch between multiple projects, or maybe I'm just getting started for the day.
+I often need to switch between multiple projects, or maybe I'm just getting started for the day.
 Spending time booting up these project environments becomes a big waste.

 ## Itermocil